 Ingredients: kale, gruyere, parsnip, double cream/creme fraiche, milk, garlic

-Pair with: Cossetti Barbera d’Asti ‘La Vigna Vecchia’ DOCG 2014 – This wine is simple yet bright, clear ruby red, with ripe forest fruits, and earthy, herbal undertones.
-Long and incredibly moreish on the palate, with velvety smooth tannins and rich sour cherry flavours, rounded off with a lasting acidity. (£15.50)
+Pair with: Richard Rottiers Beaujolais Villages 2017 This wine is still young, fresh and very vibrant wine.
+Long and incredibly moreish on the palate, with velvety smooth tannins and rich flavours, rounded off with a lasting acidity. (£18.00)

 Ingredients: chicken breasts, olive oil, cauliflower, broccoli, eggs, mozzarella, salt, garlic powder, onion powder, butter, shredded cheese (cheddar will do).

 Pair with: Jordan Unoaked Chardonnay 2018

 This is, in fact, a naked Chardonnay, an unoaked Chardonnay with bright straw yellow colour.
 Intense and elegant on the nose with distinct notes of white pulp and orchard fresh fruits.
 Great structure texture and dense creaminess from extended lees ageing, and a lovely floral palate to finish.

 #5 Roasted chicken with parsnips

 Parsnips, while available all year round, are in their peak season from now on.
 So if you are keen on using seasonal ingredients in your healthy autumn recipes then this one from the Le Creuset in the US is pretty good.
 Americans love their easy fall chicken recipes, abounding in simplicity, ease and flavour so that I insist on using the Le Creuset USA website for optimistic recipes and flavours not usually find in the UK.